Beware of shoddy instruments!

 - the engraved manufacturing facility on the instrument is located in Southeast Asia or mainland China*,

-- the brand under consideration isn’t played by or recognized by anyone in the local community or college ensembles (we can’t list specific manufacturer names without getting NHME in trouble),
+- the brand under consideration isn’t played by or recognized by anyone in the local community or college ensembles,

 - the instrument is sold en masse on eBay or on Amazon,

-- the instrument is sold with lots and lots of accessories and gizmos as part of some school director’s approved student package.
+- the instrument is sold with lots of unnecessary accessories and gizmos as part of some school director’s approved student package.